crate/cratedb-toolkit/doc/io/index.md

 :::

 Incremental loading (appending, merging, or delete+insert of only the new rows from the source table) is currently not supported.
-The `io-ingest` family of adapters is full-load only for now; incremental loading is tracked as backlog.
+The I/O adapters are full-load only for now; incremental loading is tracked as backlog.

 :::{rubric} Remote scheduling
 :::